 If you read the entries in the catalog (which includes a bit of descriptive detail not included in these tags), you’ll discover that the photograph tagged as #723 does not match the description of that painting in the catalogue (which describes a man in armor, his right hand leaning on a baton).

 I would like to restate my gratitude to the careful work done by David Lowe at the New York Public Library.
-No one would have noticed if he had been a little less exact in his dedication to the details around the photographs in the collection he helps manage (among many other duties).
-But if he had not done the internet search and found my articles on the Lost Portrait of Sir Richard Lane, I doubt I ever would have known of that photograph.
+If he had not contacted me after his internet search found my articles on the Lost Portrait of Sir Richard Lane, I doubt I ever would have known of that photograph.
 And I have found no other in three years of looking.

 Kudos, David, and thank you.